 Do you find yourself quarreling with colleagues?
 Follow these ground rules for getting along with others.

 Motorists with ADHD are more likely to be ticketed and to be involved in accidents.
 But it doesn't have to be that way.

 Symptom Checklist for Women

-A handy checklist of common ADD symptoms in women - consult this list before seeking an ADHD diagnosis for yourself or your child.
+A handy checklist of common ADD symptoms in women - consult this list before seeking an ADHD diagnosis for yourself or your daughter.